What Is Involved In Setting Up A Living Trust

 Good descriptions of all the assets you want to place in the trust are a must.
 You'll need them to implement the transfers to the trust and to require any third parties who hold the assets to deal with the trustee after the transfers.

-A key tool of a living trust is to provide for someone else to take over management of the assets you have placed in trust if 1) you become incompetent or 2) you wish the trust to continue after your death.
+A key function of a living trust is to provide for someone else to take over management of the assets you have placed in trust if 1) you become incompetent or 2) you wish the trust to continue after your death.

 You should give serious thought to who this trustee should be and whether it is wise to put them in the position of having to deal with the demands of the beneficiaries.
 Sometimes, that is a very unpleasant job and it might be best to name a bank, another third party, or a non-family member.
-I strongly recommend picking an alternate successor trustee as well.

 You should also decide who you will take over management of the trust assets if you become incompetent, or in other words, who will serve as a successor trustee.